bass3m/clojack/README.md

 ##### How to add custom plugins ?
 In order to add a new plugin, you only need to implement two functions :

-* help : invoked with no arguments and returns a string describing how to use the plugin.
+* help : invoked with no arguments, returns a help string describing how to use the plugin.
 * run : takes an argument (which is the message from slack) and returns a string with the result of running the plugin.
 This will be the string that will be posted to Slack.